 Princess in Black chapter book series by Shannon Hale and illustrated by LeUyen Pham is a popular fictional adventure about a spunky princess who secretly fights monsters.
 It’s a hugely popular easy chapter book.
-And if you love The Princess in Black books, here are book ideas of what to read next, books that you’ll love just as much.
+And if you love The Princess in Black books, here are more fantasy and advneture book ideas to read next, books that you’ll love just as much.